StevenBlack/vocab/readme.md

 commemorate the appearance of Christ, but the word is also used to mean a sudden realization of the true meaning of something.
 The light bulb that appears over Newton's head in a cartoon demonstrates an epiphany.
 The light bulb in that cartoon is also an anachronism (see anachronism).
-Pronounced EH-PIFF-ENN-EE.

 ### epistemic